BernardTheUlsterman/BernardTheUlsterman/README.md

 ## Cover Letter

 I am currently working on a confidential software project.
 My tasks are as following:
-- Creating and translating operating instructions and user manuals for a software project
+- Creating and translating operating instructions and user manuals for a software project.
 - Testing software configurations.
 Designing and writing test protocols.
 - Handling of issues in collaboration with peers, customer and supplier's technical support.